I spoke at the iot expo on AI and smart cities in London this week

 Added by Kartik Patel on March 13, 2019 at 3:00am —

 The EM algorithm finds maximum-likelihood estimates for model parameters when you have incomplete data.
-The "E-Step" finds probabilities for the assignment of data points, based on a set of hypothesized probability… Continue
+The "E-Step" finds probabilities for the assignment of data points, based on a set of hypothesized probability density functions; The "M-Step" updates the… Continue

 Added by Stephanie Glen on March 12, 2019 at 7:00pm —

 We live in a world that is inundated with data.
 Data science and machine learning (ML) techniques have come to the rescue in helping enterprises analyze and make sense of these large volumes of data.
 Enterprises have hired data scientists — people who apply scientific methods to data to build mathematical software models — to generate insights or predictions that… Continue

 Added by Abdul Matheen Raza on March 12, 2019 at 12:00pm —